legal resources necessary to hold negligent facilities accountable.

 If an infection takes hold, then its deleterious effects can paralyze an entire body and leave them subject to such serious consequences as death.
 Here are some New Jersey nursing home cases where victims experienced bed sores and other injuries during their stay at facilities in the state.

-To highlight the issue of bedsores in care facilities in more detail, we have summarized some New Jersey lawsuits brought by different attorneys in New Jersey.
+To highlight the issue of bedsores in care facilities in more detail, a nursing home abuse lawyer from our office has summarized some New Jersey lawsuits brought by different attorneys in New Jersey.

 $1,000,000 Nursing Home Settlement